Feel the ground shake with the roar of antique power!

 The Mid-Lakes Thresheree is an interactive outdoor event which educates, entertains and connects people of all ages to Wisconsin rural life experiences.
-Whether it’s making butter in the Cheese Factory, seeing antique farm machines at work, or an exciting stroll through 25 different interactive historic structures, there’s always something exciting happening at our Thresheree.
+Whether it’s stretching fresh mozzarella in the Cheese Factory, seeing antique farm machines at work, or an exciting stroll through 25 different interactive historic structures, there’s always something exciting happening at our Thresheree.
 It’s home to endless discoveries about history, science, art, and nature, and the event weekend is brimming with activities you won’t want to miss!

 Sawmill narrated discussion at 1 pm.

-Cattle Auction (2 pm, both days, outside the Town Hall) - Earn coins for doing farm chores throughout the day.
-Then "buy" a cow at our auction, designed in part by Mishicot FFA.
+Farm Auction (2 pm, both days, outside the Town Hall) - Earn coins for doing farm chores throughout the day.
+Then "buy" a farm animal at our auction.
 When auction time comes, will you have a winning bid?
-You can't take our cattle home with you, but you will get a certificate of ownership, dated 1900!
+You can't take our farm animals home with you, but you will get a certificate of ownership, dated 1900!

 Corn husker narrated discussion at 2:30 pm